-The Mechanical Science and Engineering Department (MechSE) offers Bachelor of Science degrees in either engineering mechanics (EM) or mechanical engineering (ME).
+The Mechanical Science and Engineering Department (MechSE) offers Bachelor of Science degrees in Engineering Mechanics (EM) and Mechanical Engineering (ME).
 Lowerclassmen in MechSE take classes alongside students from many other engineering majors, such as aerospace, civil, chemical, industrial, and electrical.
 The diversity of majors provides ample opportunity for students to build their own interdisciplinary and cross-functional engineering community.

 MechSE students typically take 14-16 credit hours in their first semester and 14-18 credit hours in each following semester.
 After sophomore year, students branch off into more specialized classes and often work with their peers within the department to better tackle the department’s challenging classes, labs, and projects.

 Within the engineering campus, MechSE students can find buildings geared toward their specific work.
 The Mechanical Engineering Laboratory (MEL) is home to several research labs in which MechSE students can get involved, as well as engineering computer labs and studio workspaces.
 With 24-hour card access, students can be found in MEL any time of day or night.
 The first floor tables often serve as space for groups working on homework.

 The Mechanical Engineering Building (MEB) serves as the department’s other major building and also provides MechSE students 24-hour card access to research labs and workspace.
 Where MEL has design studios and computer labs, MEB has classrooms for discussion sections and lectures, a cleanroom, and a very friendly Undergraduate Programs Office.